pawankv89/CSV-Parser/README.md

 ## License

-CSVParser is available under the MIT license.
-See the LICENSE file for more info.
+This code is distributed under the terms and conditions of the [MIT license](LICENSE).

+## Change-log

+A brief summary of each this release can be found in the [CHANGELOG](CHANGELOG.mdown).